alaa1355/alaa1355/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on research.
-- 🌱 I’m currently learning javascript and python.
+- 🌱 I’m currently learning javascript.
 - 👯 I’m looking to collaborate on that leverage the power of cloud computing using Javascript Ecosystems.
 - 🤔 I’m looking for help with any of the above.
 - 💬 Ask me about ...
 I'm a beginner in programming